 CSWE’s flagship publication is the Journal of Social Work Education (JSWE), a peer-reviewed professional journal circulated to more than 3,900 members and institutional subscribers.
 Submissions to JSWE are accepted via an online system.
 JSWE is available as part of CSWE membership and by subscription.

 The JSWE Best Article awards recognize outstanding work published in each volume year of the journal.
-The Best Articles for volume year 47 are available for reading or downloading from the online JSWE.
+The Best Article award winners for volume year 48 are available for reading or free download from Taylor & Francis Online.

 CSWE Press E-Resources